 3. Not Drinking Enough Water

-Just because you are on a juice cleanse, you may think you are getting enough hydration.
-But in fact, you need to continue to drink water even while on a juice cleanse.
+Just because you are on a cleanse, you may think you are getting enough hydration.
+But in fact, you need to continue to drink water even while juice cleansing.
 Dehydration can also give symptoms that can be mistaken for hunger, so drinking more water during a cleanse can also help you feel fuller for longer and not be tempted to reach for the snacks.

 4. You Ignore Your Health

-Juice cleanses are also not advised for anyone who is underweight or who has disordered eating.
+Juice cleansing is not advised for anyone who is underweight or who has disordered eating.

 5. Choosing High-Calorie Juices

 Not all juice is created equal.
-Some juice may seem perfectly acceptable for a juice cleanse but when you look at the nutrition label it may be loaded with sugar and calories.
+Some juice may seem perfectly acceptable for a cleanse if you’re looking for weight loss but when you look at the nutrition label it may be loaded with sugar and calories.
 In general, most experts recommend you try to aim for juice that has between 50 to 100 calories per serving and less than 10g of sugar.

-In addition, you likely want to look for juices that are mostly vegetable-based, since these will naturally have fewer sugars.
+In addition, you likely want to look for raw vegetable juices rather than fruit juice, since these will naturally have fewer sugars.
 Drinks that have more fiber can also be helpful as it is usually difficult to get sufficient amounts of fiber during a juice cleanse.

-What Are the Benefits of a Juice Cleanse?
+What Are the Health Benefits of a Juice Cleanse?

-If participating in juice cleanses responsibly, there are some notable benefits to be reaped.
-If your diet is less than ideal, juicing can be a great way to shift yourself into cleaner and more nutritious eating habits.
+If participating in juice fasting responsibly, there are some notable benefits to be reaped.
+If your diet is less than ideal, juicing can be a great way to shift yourself into cleaner and more nutritious eating habits and start a more balanced diet.

-In one scientific study, a three-day juice cleanse was shown to give a significant decrease in body weight (an average loss of 3.75 lbs.) that persisted for the two weeks following the cleanse.
+In one scientific study, a three-day juice cleanse was shown to give a significant weight loss (an average loss of 3.75 lbs.) that persisted for the two weeks following the cleanse.
 This study believed the decrease was due to the juice cleanse altering the gut microbiome in a positive fashion that promoted weight loss and even reduced risk factors for cardiovascular disease.

 In addition, the CDC states that less than one-third of Americans eat the recommended daily amount of servings of fruits and vegetables.
 Juice cleanses are a great way to incorporate significantly more servings into your diet.
 There is a plethora of research describing the benefits of having more fruits and vegetables in the diet, and juicing is a great way to get these nutritious servings in.